In his 1st interview, friend who warned officials of Maine shooter says 'I literally spelled it out'

 “I believe he’s going to snap and do a mass shooting,” he wrote on Sept.
 15.

 Six weeks later, Card fatally shot 18 people at a bowling alley and a bar in Lewiston before killing himself.
-His body was found in a trailer after a two-day search and regionwide lockdown.
+His body was found in a trailer after a two-day search.

 “I wasn’t in his head.
 I don’t know exactly what went on,” Hodgson told The Associated Press last week in an exclusive interview, his first since the Oct.
 25 shootings.
 “But I do know I was right.”